 Why is this important?

-Reoffending is when a person charged with a domestic violence assault is then charged with a second domestic violence assault within 12 months.
-It is more likely to happen soon after the initial abuse, so it’s critical we respond to it as quickly as possible.
+Under this priority, a reoffender is defined as a person charged with a domestic violence assault, who is then charged with a second domestic violence assault within 12 months.
+People who reoffend once are likely to continue to reoffend, so it’s critical we respond to it as quickly as possible.

-By focusing on reoffenders we are helping to reduce domestic violence in NSW, achieving positive outcomes for victims and their families.
-Based on the current cohort, achieving a 25 per cent reduction in domestic violence reoffenders will mean approximately 450 fewer reoffenders each year.
+By focusing on reoffenders, we are helping to reduce domestic and family violence (DFV) in NSW and achieving positive outcomes for victims and their families.
+Achieving a 25% reduction in domestic violence reoffenders will mean approximately 670 fewer reoffenders by 2023.

 How are we tracking?

 The degree of challenge involved with reducing domestic violence reoffending is very high; a comparable reduction of 25% has yet to be reported in any other jurisdiction.

 A reduction in reoffending was observed for two years following the baseline of 1814 reoffenders in 2015.
 However, recent data has shown an increase to 2030 offenders.
 The trajectory of the priority has been influenced by increased and more proactive policing of DFV, which has increased the proportion of domestic assaults that result in legal action.

 Download the Reducing domestic violence reoffending data information sheet (PDF 215.64KB)